Phanisment0/ItemCaster-Wiki/docs/index.md

 As shown above, the `Abilities` section defines the skill and the trigger (in this case, `left_click`) for the item.

 For List of Activator, you can see it in [here](user/activator-list.md).

+Older Version for this Wiki is in this repository [`Phanisment/Item-Caster`](https://github.com/Phanisment/Item-Caster/wiki)